-First found in Lucca, where the main branch of the family originates.
+First found in Lucca, a city and comune in Tuscany, capital of the province of Lucca where Bascilican type churches abound and where the main branch of the family originates.
 Records can be found with the Garzoni family, who moved from Lucca to Bologna in 1228.

 This web page shows only a small excerpt of our Garcia research.
 More information is included under the topic Early Garcia History in all our PDF Extended History products.

 Another 273 words(20 lines of text) are included under the topic Early Garcia Notables in all our PDF Extended History products.

 The records on immigrants and ships' passengers show a number of people bearing the name Garcia:

 Garcia Settlers in the United States in the 19th Century